lcthomas/eng681f19/schedule.md

 ----

-## Week 4: The Hermeneutics of Suspicion 2
+## Week 5: The Hermeneutics of Suspicion 2
-## Tuesday, September 10
+## Tuesday, September 17
 * Michel Foucault, Part One and Part Two, from _The History of Sexuality, Volume 1: An Introduction_ (1976, 1978)
 * Toni Morrison, Ch 1 "Black Matters", from _Playing in the Dark: Whiteness and the Literary Imagination_ (1992)
 * Eve Sedgwick, "Paranoid Reading and Reparative Reading; or, You’re So Paranoid, You Probably Think This Introduction is about You," from _Novel Gazing: Queer Readings in Fiction_ (1997)

 ----

-## Week 5: Anthropology and the "Cultural Turn"
+## Readings removed from syllabus because of class cancelation:
-## Tuesday, September 17
+* **These readings are NOT assigned; I have left them on the syllabus so you can refer to them if needed**
 * Claude Lévi-Strauss, “A Writing Lesson,” from _Tristes Tropiques_ (1955)
 * Clifford Geertz, "Deep Play: Notes on a Balinese Cock Fight,” from _Interpretation of Cultures_ (1973)
 * Henry Louis Gates Jr., Ch 1 "A Myth of Origins: Esu-Elegbara and the Signifying Monkey,” from _The Signifying Monkey: A Theory of African-American Literary Criticism_ (1988)